h-e-g/CNN_aDNA/README.md

 Simulations:

-- Code for simulating ancient DNA samples as described in Kerner et al., Cell Genomics 2023, stored in the Simulation_files_SLiM folder
+- Code for simulating ancient DNA samples as described in Kerner et al., Cell Genomics 2023.

 - Code was written in SLiM and uses a well-established European demography for the past 10,000 years.

+- Code source for performing the simulations stored in the Simulation_files_SLiM folder.

 Estimation: